6 minute read time

-If you’re an email sender who wants their campaigns to reliably land in the inbox, or a recipient who would like to ensure that emails from a particular someone don’t get junked, it's beneficial to understand how to whitelist email addresses.
+Whether you’re an email marketer who wants your campaigns to reliably land in your subscribers’ inboxes, or an email recipient who wants to ensure your favorite emails don’t get junked, you need to understand how to whitelist email addresses.

 Here are simple instructions on how to ensure that future emails get delivered straight to the inbox, in some of the most popular email clients:

 On Android devices, open the email message and touch the picture of the sender that displays before the message.
-Touch "Add to Contacts".
+Tap “Add to Contacts.”

 In the preview pane for an opened email message in AOL Mail, select the sender’s From name under the email’s subject line and select “Add Contact” from the drop-down menu: